 Negotiating when selling your car

-Whether you’re selling your car privately or to a dealer, the buyer is likely to want to haggle about the price.
-So don’t be caught off guard – read our negotiating tips below so you know the techniques to use to maximise your car’s value without losing the sale.
+If you’re selling your car privately or to a dealer, the buyer is likely to want to haggle about the price.
+So don’t be caught off guard – read our negotiating tips below so you know how to use to maximise your car’s value without losing the sale.

 - Get ready to haggle

 - Negotiating price when selling privately